 I was actually close to taking Aganjú song off the record…

-I first heard the song Aganjú on Bebel Gilberto’s album Tanto Tempo.
+I had first heard the song Aganjú on Bebel Gilberto’s album Tanto Tempo.
 It was written by the Brazilian musician, songwriter and record producer Carlinhos Brown, whose musical style blends tropicália, reggae, and traditional Brazilian percussion.
-Later, especially the Latin remix by Thievery Corporation, caught my attention because it expresses my love of a Brazilian and European Nu jazz style that never quite took a foothold in America the way it did in Europe.
+Later, especially the Latin remix by Thievery Corporation, caught my attention.
+It expresses my love of a Brazilian and European Nu jazz style that never quite took a foothold in America the way it did in Europe.
 It was a movement derived from drum & bass that started in the early 1990’s.

 Always seeking new material and ideas, I thought Aganjú would be a nice tune to play live, which we still do.
 Even with a very sparse instrumentation as a trio; with voice, bass and guitar, it works very well as a groovy, atmospheric lounge style song.

 When it comes to recording a song that has already been recorded before, you have to make it your own.
 I absolutely did not want it to sound like a cover version.
 Or, like Billie Holiday said,

 You can’t copy anybody and end with anything.
 If you copy, it means you’re working without any real feeling.
 No two people on earth are alike, and it’s got to be that way in music or it isn’t music.